Severe Thunderstorm Warning issued for Osage by NWS - News Break

 Severe Thunderstorm Warning issued for Osage by NWS

-Effective: 2021-05-27 12:57:00 CDT Expires: 2021-05-27 14:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Osage The National Weather Service in Tulsa has issued a * Severe Thunderstorm Warning for Northwestern Osage County in northeastern Oklahoma * Until 200 PM CDT. * At 1257 PM CDT, a severe thunderstorm was located 10 miles southeast of Ponca City, moving northeast at 25 mph.
+Effective: 2021-05-27 15:43:00 CDT Expires: 2021-05-27 16:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Osage A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 400 PM CDT FOR SOUTHEASTERN OSAGE COUNTY At 342 PM CDT, severe thunderstorms were located along a line extending from Bartlesville to near Avant to 5 miles north of Walnut Creek State Park, moving east at 60 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Radar indicated.
+SOURCE...Trained weather spotters.
+60 mph wind gusts were reported 10 miles east of Hominy at 340 pm.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations in or near the path include Pawhuska...
-Fairfax Shidler...
-Burbank Foraker...
-Pearsonia Webb City...
-Apperson A Tornado Watch remains in effect until 700 PM CDT for northeastern Oklahoma.
+Expect wind damage to roofs, siding, and trees.
+Locations in or near the path include Bartlesville...
+Pawhuska Skiatook...
+Hominy Barnsdall...
+Wynona Avant...
+Bartlesville Municipal Airport Osage Hills State Park...
+Okesa Tallant...
+Pershing Nelagoney...
+Wolco A Tornado Watch remains in effect until 700 PM CDT for northeastern Oklahoma.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov